 - Reduced herring catch levels will impact bait supply, and there is a great deal of concern related to the protection of the endangered Right Whale, which could result in closures of fishing areas, or required conversion of vertical lines to some more whale-friendly format yet to be developed.

-- Finally, the lobster population continues to move northward as the waters in the gulf of Maine get warmer.
+- The lobster population continues to move northward as the waters in the gulf of Maine get warmer.

-Although the stocks of many protected species of groundfish are rebuilt, regulations and quotas remain limiting for the industry.
+- Although the stocks of many protected species of groundfish are rebuilt, regulations and quotas remain limited for the industry.

 - Permit trading remains limited as regulations continued to ratchet down quotas and days-at-sea.

 - Prices have held steady, and the catch has been good on the species vessel owners are allowed to land.